opendistro-for-elasticsearch/odfe-cli/README.md

     ```
     chmod +x ./odfe-cli
     ```
-## Testing

 ### Unit Testing
 Go has a simple tool for running tests.
-To run every test:
+To run every unit test, use this command:
  ```
 go test ./...
 ```